Bengaluru FC: Kit manufacturers and shirt sponsors

+Kit evolution

 Stadium

 In their first season, Bengaluru FC played home games at Bangalore Football Stadium in the city centre.
 The West stand was the largest and most capacious stand, and housed the VIP boxes during I-League and other major matches.
 During the club's launch, it was announced the team would play at Bangalore Football Stadium for the 2013–14 I-League season.
 The stadium had a capacity of 15,000 and its pitch was covered with astroturf.

 From the 2014–15 season, the club started playing home games at the 24,000 capacity Sree Kanteerava Stadium.
 There are eight entrances to the stadium, and nine stands are used for Bengaluru FC matches.
 West Block A stand is the largest stand in the stadium and is home to the West Block Blues supporters' club.
 Due to criticisms of the artificial pitch at Bangalore Football Stadium, the new stadium's pitch is covered with natural grass.
 All stands except the North Stand have permanent seating.
 Some fans refer to the Sree Kanteerva Stadium as 'The Fortress".